Display - 7-segment display

 Optionally, periods in text can be shown on the dots of the display, when available (not all 7 segment display have dots).

 For temperature display commands, 7dt,<temp> and 7ddt,<temp1>,<temp2>, the degree symbol after the temperature can be turned off so there’s room for 1 more digit of temperature on the display.
+The degree symbol is always turned off for 2 and 3 digit displays.

 Configuration